vr25/lrec-coling-hallucination-tutorial/README.md

-# ACL 2023 Tutorial: Retrieval-based Language Models and Applications
+# LREC-COLING 2024 Tutorial: Hallucination in Large Language Models

 The code is adapted from the [Nerfies website](https://nerfies.github.io).